Mindfulness-Based Stress Reduction (MBSR) in San Francisco

-January 15—March 19, 2018: San Francisco Zen Center
+September 26 — December 19, 2019: San Francisco Zen Center

 What is MBSR?

-Mindfulness-Based Stress Reduction (MBSR) is an 8-week program developed by Jon Kabat-Zinn, PhD, at the University of Massachusetts Medical Center.
+Mindfulness-Based Stress Reduction (MBSR) is an 8-week program that is designed to bring about profound and lasting changes in the way people relate to their lives.
 MBSR offers an invitation to move toward greater balance, control and participation in life.
 It introduces participants to practices for cultivating ease, resilience and uprightness in the midst of difficult life circumstances.
 This may involve relating to and working with stress, pain, illness and the many challenges and demands of day-to-day life.
+MBSR was developed by Jon Kabat-Zinn, PhD, at the University of Massachusetts Medical Center in 1979.

 Ultimately, mindfulness is about 'waking-up' to our lives - reconnecting with what's important and what it is to be alive and present in this moment.
 In this way, we gain access to our deepest inner resources for living, healing, and coping with stress.
 We also discover an ability to connect more fully with ourselves, our loved ones and the life we're living.
 Jon Kabat-Zinn has called mindfulness simply “the art of being fully human.”
 Below is a video on mindfulness from the Center for Mindfulness at the University of Massachusetts Medical School that features a number of leading MBSR teachers.

 Mindfulness has been featured on the cover of TIME magazine, as well as on PBS and 60 Minutes, where Anderson Cooper interviews Jon Kabat-Zinn.

 Scientific research has been, and continues to be, the cornerstone of the MBSR program.
 Three decades of published research and rigorous clinical studies indicate that the majority of people who complete the course report:

 Reductions in physical symptoms

 Reductions in psychological distress

 Improved focus and concentration

 Reductions in pain levels

 Increased pain tolerance

 Increased energy and optimism

 Who Can Benefit?